Generative Social Choice: Introduction

 A source of inspiration for our work is the paper of \citet{BCST+22}.
 They fine-tune an LLM to generate a single consensus statement for a specific group of people, based on written opinions and ratings of candidate statements.
 Reward models are trained to capture individual preferences, and the acceptability of a statement for the group is measured through a social welfare function.
-One difference from our work is that we do not attempt to find a single statement that builds consensus across the entire group\emdash we instead allow for multiple statements representing distinct opinions.
+More recent work by \citet{TBJS+24}, which is concurrent with ours, also seeks to generate consensus statements by modeling rewards and fine-tuning a large language model; social choice plays a direct role, as rankings over candidate statements are aggregated using a voting rule due to \citet{Schul03}.
+Among other findings, \citet{TBJS+24} show that the consensus statements produced by their system are preferred by participants to those proposed by mediators.
+One difference between these two papers and ours is that we do not attempt to find a single statement that builds consensus across the entire group\emdash we instead allow for multiple statements representing distinct opinions.
+Despite this difference, part of our evaluation of the generative query adapts an experimental setup by \citet{BCST+22}.
 A more fundamental difference is that we view our experiments as an instance of a broader framework that allows for a systematic investigation of the types of queries an LLM can perform and the theoretical guarantees they provide.

-Finally, we build on the rich literature on justified representation in approval-based committee elections~\citep{ABCE+17}.
+Finally, we build on the rich literature on justified representation in approval-based committee elections~\citep{ABCE+17,LS23a}.
 As we have already mentioned, \citet{HKPT+23} also study representation axioms from this literature in a statement-selection context.
 The key technical challenge in their work is that they only have access to partial approval votes.
 The learning-theoretic approach they adopt, as well as a later refinement by \citet{BP23}, bears technical similarity to the algorithm we propose for obtaining representation with size-constrained generative queries.
 All previous papers in this literature assume a non-generative setting with a fixed set of alternatives.